-The larger-than-life Tabor amassed a fortune of $12 million, much of which he spent building monuments to himself and his ambitious mistress "Baby Doe."
+Tabor amassed a fortune of $9 million, much of which he spent building monuments to himself and his mistress "Baby Doe."
 His power peaked when his money helped him secure a U.S. Senate seat in 1883.
 He married Baby Doe after divorcing his first wife, the faithful Augusta.
 The Tabors incurred the scorn of high society by throwing their money around in what was considered a vulgar fashion.
-After the price of silver plummeted, Tabot died a pauper in 1899 and Baby Doe became a recluse, rarely venturing forth from her tiny unheated cabin beside the mine entrance.
+After the price of silver plummeted, Tabor died a pauper in 1899 and Baby Doe became a recluse, rarely emerging from her tiny, unheated cabin beside the mine entrance.
 She froze to death in 1935.

 Leadville at a Glance

 - Heritage Museum

 Sports and Outdoors

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots